asankov/secure-messenger/README.md

 ### encrypt

-Once you have a key you can use it to generate encrypted messages.
+Once you have a key, you can use it to generate encrypted messages.

 ```console
 $ secure-messenger encrypt --sender-id=abc123 --receiver-id=987 --payload="Hello from Planet Earth"
 6Vq4bYb+9yK+wB8P22evR+FTYUZG6zksB7tAzqgnpv66Z2y9f1fJ6UcXZtKPc3Sm9SkwiBg/fXTqLPokvw178WxAqqa3JtRdvUGRr4Ksp/ABXF06IyX48EaIhDAivM4sACYYiditNkLoGyz0b3685yFgMxLc1K7f0Ce13dDuYQ==
 ```

-In order to generate a message you need to input 4 arguments:
+In order to generate a message, you need to input 3 arguments:

 - `sender-id` - this is the ID of the sender (your ID)
 - `receiver-id` - this is the ID of the receiver
 - `payload` - the payload you want to send

-The secret key will automatically be retrieve from the keychain if it exists there.
+The secret key will automatically be retrieved from the keychain if it exists there.

-If you want to provide the secret key yourself you can use the `--secret-key` and `--secret-key-file` arguments.
+If you want to provide the secret key yourself, you can use the `--secret-key` and `--secret-key-file` arguments.

 The output of the command is the encrypted message, which you can safely share with the other side, without worrying that someone might intercept it and read the contents.